sshethqa/todo-list/README.md

 sudo apt update
 sudo apt install python3 python3-pip -y
 export DATABASE_URI=sqlite:///data.db
-export SECRET_KEY=osiadniowdj
-pip3 install pytest pytest-cov flask_testing
-pip3 install -r requirements.txt
+export SECRET_KEY="ssshh it's a secret!" pip3 install pytest pytest-cov flask_testing pip3 install -r requirements.txt
-python3 -m pytest --doctest-modules --junitxml=junit/test-results.xml --cov=application --cov-report=xml --cov-report=html
+python3 -m pytest --cov=application --junitxml=junit/test-results.xml --cov-report=xml --cov-report=html
 ```

 ## Running as a Systemd Service (Background Service)

-The `deploy.sh` script contains the commands required to run the application as a `systemd` service which will run in the background.
+The `deploy.sh` script contains the commands required to run the application as a `systemd` service (a daemon) which will run in the background.
 It will generate a `systemd` service script with the required environment variables.

 You will still need to set your `DATABASE_URI` and `SECRET_KEY` environment variables as described above before running the script